-Туре Name Description Tax Credits New Markets Tax Credits (ESD) The NMTC program subsidizes long-term capital investment, through interest-only loans at below-market rates, to foster job creation and community development in "Low-income Communities" statewide.
+Туре Name Description Tax Credits New Markets Tax Credits (ESD) The NMTC program subsidizes long-term capital investment, through interest-only loans at below-market rates, to foster job creation and community development in "Low-Income Communities" statewide.
 Funds are an allocation of federal New Markets Tax Credits under the American Recovery and Reinvestment Act.
-No more than \$10 million will be devoted to a single borrower A portion of the loan may be forgiven at maturity Borrowed funds may be applied to capital expenditures for the operating company, including: Real estate loans for acquisition, new construction, major rehabilitation Machinery and equipment loans Borrowed funds may be applied to real estate developments, including: Industrial and commercial developments Mixed use developments Mixed use developments including a residential component in limited circumstances Funding is not available for real estate developments containing residential development that is "for sale", in which the residential rental income will exceed 80% of gross rental income, or in which Low-Income Housing Tax Credits are used Eligibility: Borrower project must be located in a census tract that meets one of the following tests: Poverty rate: at least 20%, or Median family income: at/below 80% of the region Additional preference is given to borrowers in non-metro counties, and certain areas with particularly difficult conditions, termed "distressed" area Preference will be given to projects meeting the following criteria: Total development costs: between \$5 million and \$25 million Job creation/retention: Operating companies: at least 1 permanent job per \$38,000 of total investment Real estate developments: at least 1 permanent job per \$30 sq. ft. developed Project readiness: Total development: the State is providing other forms of assistance that may be used to leverage the NMTC financing
+No more than \$10 million will be devoted to a single borrower A portion of the loan may be forgiven at maturity Borrowed funds may be applied to capital expenditures for the operating company, including: Real estate loans for acquisition, new construction, major rehabilitation Machinery and equipment loans Borrowed funds may be applied to real estate developments, including: Industrial and commercial developments Office and retail developments Mixed use developments including a residential component in limited circumstances Funding is not available for real estate developments containing residential development that is "for sale", in which the residential rental income will exceed 80% of gross rental income, or in which Low-Income Housing Tax Credits are used Eligibility: Borrower project must be located in a census tract that meets one of the following tests: Poverty rate: at least 20%, or Median family income: at/below 80% of the region Additional preference is given to borrowers in non-metro counties, and certain areas with particularly difficult conditions, termed "distressed" area Preference will be given to projects meeting the following criteria: Total development costs: between \$5 million and \$25 million Job creation/retention: Operating companies: at least 1 permanent job per \$38,000 of total investment Real estate developments: at least 1 permanent job per 350 sq. ft. developed Project readiness: T5% of project financing has been identified If bank debt is involved, the lender has prior experience with NMTC financing Other NY State involvement: the State is providing other forms of assistance that may be used to leverage the NMTC financing